dscheerens/ngx-inject/README.md

 As can be seen from this example: a consumer of `MyModule` has to specify how to resolve a value for an instance of `MyConfig`, while the the module itself takes care of binding it to the correct token (so it will later be available for injection in the `MyService` constructor).
 This construct makes it explicit what dependencies (in the form of providers) are needed by a module, without consumers having to know exactly which tokens need to be provided.
-Also, since the `bindProvider` function and `UnboundProvider` model are fully typesafe a consumer cannot make the mistake of providing a value of an incorrect type.
+Also, since the `bindProvider` function and `UnboundProvider` model are fully type-safe a consumer cannot make the mistake of providing a value of an incorrect type.

 ```typescript
 MyModule.withConfiguration({ useValue: 5 }); // <-- TYPE ERROR!